WFC has a long-standing practice modeling sustainable operations and environmental stewardship.

 All construction at World Fellowship utilizes recycled and/or local building materials wherever possible.

 We buy locally wherever practical, both to support local economies and reduce energy used in shipping food and supplies long distances.
-We are proud that our furnishings are given to us after guests and friends have provided them with a first home.
+We are proud that many of our furnishings are given to us after friends have provided them with a first home.

 Our lawn furniture features a set Adirondack chair made on site with “character wood” pine with knots and distinctive grain that would be discarded in traditional manufacturing.
 These replace plastic furnishings.

 We use biodegradable cleaning products as much as possible.
-Paper products are purchased with the highest level of recycled and post-consumer content possible.
+Paper products are purchased with the highest level of recycled and post-consumer content practicabler.